Living In A Multi-Cat Household

 Now some of us like being brushed and pampered, while others not so much.
-Fur instance, Parsley will let mew brush him 24/7, there is neffur enough brush fur him; he will sit, stand or lay down and take as much as mew can give!
-MOL
+For instance, Parsley will let mew brush him 24/7, there is neffur enough brush for him; he will sit, stand or lay down and take as much as mew can give.

 While Pandora our hairy little Ewok/Sasquatch cat, hates being brushed and the P.A. has to literally walk around the house while trying to brush her; she gets mats in her fur because she's such a hairy beast and we have every type of grooming implement going to try and combat this issue.
-Though the one she likes the best - well tolerates better than anything - is actually the P.A.'s Tangle Teaser brush - which is now Pandora's!
-MOL
+Though the one she likes the best, well tolerates better than anything is actually the P.A.'s Tangle Teaser brush, which is now Pandora's.

 Pandora's Tangle Teezer

 Smooch likes a bit of brush as does Melyvn, Amber also doesn't mind, although Fudge is not keen, though he is getting used to the pet mitt.
 2021 update; Fudge is also getting to like being brushed more, and his preferred choice is Pandora's tangle teezer.

 None of us like ear cleaning, eye cleaning or nail clipping and will do anything to avoid these activities.